Flow-MER/.github/profile/README.md

 Lets share some of our analysis code and help each other.
 Python, R, PowerBI, SQL.. whatever the flavour.

+You don't need to be an expert programmer to contribute.
+GitHub can be confusing but others can help with advice or put your code up for you.

 <!--

 **Here are some ideas to get you started:**